dkeras-project/dkeras/README.md

 ### Coming Soon: [PlaidML](https://github.com/plaidml/plaidml) Support
-dKeras will soon work alongside with [PlaidML](https://github.com/plaidml/plaidml), a "portable tensor compiler for enabling deep learning on laptops, embedded devices, or other devices where the available computing hardware is not well supported or the available software stack contains unpalatable
+dKeras will soon work alongside [PlaidML](https://github.com/plaidml/plaidml), a "portable tensor compiler for enabling deep learning on laptops, embedded devices, or other devices where the available computing hardware is not well supported or the available software stack contains unpalatable